7 reasons why I want my first Mother’s Day to be in the Netherlands

 READ MORE | Dutch Quirk #104: Be prescribed only paracetamol by every Dutch doctor

-By the way, before their 18th birthday, there is no premium to pay for that sniffling kid to have standard health insurance and also dental care.
+By the way, before their 18th birthday, there is no premium to pay for that sniffling kid to have standard health insurance and dental care.

-6. Dutch children are tough-as-nails
+6. Dutch children are tough cookies

 As a follow-up to number five, my Dutch kid would grow up tough-as-nails.